simplenetes-io/podc/PODSPEC.md

       size: 10M

     # Config volumes are host directory binded volumes, mounting the corresponding directory in `./config`.
-    # This is good to use for configurations, but not for secrets (and really not for content either).
+    # This is good to use for configurations, but not for secrets (and really not for content either since they should not be too large in size).
-    # When the files have changed on disk, the containers(s)
-    # mounting this volume will be automatically signalled/restarted.
+    # When the files have changed on disk, the containers(s) mounting this volume will be automatically signalled/restarted.
     # They can also be manually signalled by `pod reload-configs config1 config2 etc`.
-This will signal each container
-    # that have signal defined and is currently running.
+This will signal each container that have signal defined and is currently running.
     # If the container is not running so it can receive the signal, then the restart-policy decides if a config update restarts the container (on-config and on-interval does that).
     # See more about the signalling further down in this document.
     - name: config1